Read carefully through all of the instructions below so that you will have all necessary materials available to you before you begin the process.

 - Program Materials Section

-- Current CV/resume - You should have your current/updated Curriculum Vitea or resume in hand prior to beginning the application.
+- Current CV/Resume - You should have your current/updated Curriculum Vitae or resume in hand prior to beginning the application.
 This will provide you with needed information regarding prior schools attended, dates, prior employment and dates, etc. needed for the application.
 Applicants are required to upload current CV/resume.
 See sample format

-- Recommendations - You will need current contact information on each of your three references (full name, employer name and email address) before beginning the application.
+Recommendations - You will need current contact information on each of your three references (full name, employer name and email address) before beginning the application.
 These individuals will be required to upload a letter of recommendation to NursingCAS.
+References attesting to the applicant's expertise in nursing or health care are preferred from the following:

 Identifying your selected references and initiating the recommendation request is part of the NursingCAS application.
 Hard copy or electronic versions of recommendations sent directly to the school will not be accepted.